SapozhkovEvgenii/restaurant-menu-fastapi/README.md

 Async REST API for a restaurant menu.
 Implemented 3 entities: Menu, Submenu, Dish.

 Dependencies:
 - A menu has submenus that are linked to it.
-- The submenu has dishes.
+- The submenu has dishes that are linked to it.

 Implemented caching.
 Redis is used as a cache storage.